 - The surgeon’s orders are being misread or misinterpreted.

 - An error was made in the patient booking process.

 - The procedure was changed after the discharge orders were set up.

 When identifying the causes of a problem don’t do it alone and definitely don’t do it in a meeting room.
 Remember the concept of the 3 Reals:

 “Go to the real place to observe the real thing to get the real facts and data.”

-The Japanese word “gemba” translates to “the real place” and is often used as a reminder of the value in observing the actual process or system.
+The Japanese word “gemba” translates to “the real place” and is often used as a reminder of the value of observing the actual process or system.
 Managers should make “gemba walks” a regular part of their day.
-The most successful problem solvers not only address the problem at the real place they also address it right after it occurs and before the situation has changed.
-It is often easier for an outsider who does not deal with the process every day to identify causes of the problem.
+The most successful problem solvers not only address the problem in the real place, but they also address it right after it occurs.
+They also address it before the situation has changed.
+It is often easier for an outsider who does not deal with the process every day to identify the causes of the problem.

 Our improvement team was able to see one possible cause of discharge instructions being pulled from the wrong file only when we went to gemba.
 Looking at the actual discharge instruction files it was easy to see that a file folder was mislabeled.
 The correction was completed in about a minute.